intel-analytics/ipex-llm/ppml/trusted-python-toolkit/README.md

 [10 rows x 10 columns]
 ```

-### 2.2 Benchmark
-#### 2.2.1 Numpy Benchmark
+#### 2.3 Flask Examples

-Use the following code to build a container and test the performance of numpy.
-Set `-n` to tune the size of array and set `-t` to select the type of data.
+Use the following code to build a container and run the flask example based on the image built before.
+The flask example will receive a GET/POST request from clients and return the feature of the url and the method of the request.
 ```shell
 export LOCAL_IP=your_local_ip
 export DOCKER_IMAGE=your_docker_image